 The Health Communication track includes the same first year core courses as the Professional Communication track, but in the second year, students venture into electives offered jointly by UALR and UAMS to prepare health professionals to meet the needs of current jobs in health related fields.

 We also offer a unique, combined program with the UAMS Fay W. Boozman College of Public Health.
 This 60 hour program provides training for students with an interest in serving communication roles in public health arena.

-Students interested in pursuing doctorial work may complete either of the above tracks.
-We encourage to revise and submit major course papers to professional conferences and journals.
-Students with an interest in doctoriate work thus gain a solid foundation in applied communciation research and theory may conduct research in that area and benefit from the personal attention of faculty devoted to preparing them for the next step in their education.
+Students interested in pursuing doctoral work may complete either of the above tracks.
+We encourage these students to revise and submit major course papers to professional conferences and journals.
+Students with an interest in doctorate work gain a solid foundation in applied communication research and theory.
+These students benefit from the personal attention of faculty devoted to preparing them for the next step in their education.